tzvii/redis-lite-server/README.md

 - **Key-Value Operations:** Supports core Redis functionality with SET and GET commands.
 Stores and retrieves key-value pairs.

 - **Concurrent Client Handling:** Enhanced server to handle multiple concurrent clients.
-Supports both one thread per client and asynchronous programming.

 - **Expiry Options for SET:** Extends SET command to include expiry options like EX, PX, EXAT, and PXAT.
 Provides automated testing for proper setting and expiration of values.